Maggie-Rec/BizBuzz/server/readme.md

 This instruction describes how to set up the server and the mock database.
 Standalone tables per user logic has been implemented, but for now we do not use it.

+All the logic in this file is based upon Prisma; see the guide [here](https://playground.prisma.io/examples/reading/find/find-all?host=playground.prisma.io&path=examples).

 1. Install PostgresSQL on your machine, including pgAdmin 4 app.
 2. Create a `.env` file in the `server` directory.
 Populate the file with the following values: